sumukhabhagat/Docker-Zero-to-Hero-Veera/volumes.md

 In a nutshell, Bind Directory on a host as a Mount are appropriate for simple use cases where you need to mount a directory from the host file system into a container, while volumes are better suited for more complex use cases where you need more control over the data being persisted in the container.

+Also, volumes can be created at any external sources as backup & can be attached/mounted to the host system of the docker container.
+Volumes lifecycle can be managed by docker cmds thu cli.